KoKoLates/tello-node-stack/controller_interface/README.md

 ## 5. Features
 ### Cooperate with ORB SLAM2 node
 ORB SLAM2 node could help the drone localize in the pose and position.
-Through the difference between `current pose` and `target pose`, the controller could obtain the pose error and give the feedback to operating the drone behavior.
+Through the difference between `current pose` and `target pose`, the controller could obtain the pose error and give the feedback to operating the drone behavior.s
 * `$ roslaunch orb_slam2_ros tello.launch`